runely/calendar-homey/README.txt

     - Choose the interval of the automatic calendar synchronization (defaults to every 15th minute)
     - Change the date/time format or use the default (your choice)
         - All tokens supported in "moment.format()" is also supported here: https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/
-    - Choose whether or not you want next event tags per calendar.
+    - Choose whether you want next event tags per calendar.
 Default is off
 - To be notified of any synchronization errors, create a flow using the trigger "Synchronization error occurred"

 Find Exchange Online ical link